LightningPiggy/ZapNotify/README.md

 Read more about this, including custom domains, at https://pages.github.com/

-2) Create a wallet in LNBits (demo server: https://legend.lnbits.com)
+2) Create a wallet on the LightningPiggy LNBits demo server: https://demo.lnpiggy.com

 3) Copy-paste the "Wallet ID" from LNBits into this project's index.html file, in the apiUrl, on the first line below <script>.